Last Updated on May 28, 2023

-I’ll keep it blunt, Everlane is shady.
-Their “radical transparency” is a joke, their sustainability initiatives often feel like greenwashing, it’s difficult to find info about their factory standards and wages, and the recent union busting and allegations of a racist and toxic work environment just further solidify they aren’t to be trusted.
-Plus as we saw testing their product, the quality isn’t great either.
+I’ll keep it blunt: Everlane is shady.
+Their “radical transparency” is kind of a joke, their sustainability initiatives often feel like greenwashing, it’s difficult to find info about their factory standards and wages, and the recent union busting and allegations of a racist and toxic work environment further solidify they aren’t to be trusted.
+Plus, as we saw testing their product, the quality isn’t great either.

 (please note: some affiliate links are used in this list)